mham-z/lune-server/README.md

 If you send a POST request with the script source code, the server will return the compiled bytecode. \
 If you send a GET request with a script name (like https://example.com?name=helloworld.luau), the server will return the compiled bytecode of a file named that in the scripts directory.

+A MD5 hash of every source code recieved by the compiler is made and the code's resultant bytecode is cached.
+The cache auto-cleans if a size limit is ever hit.

 ---

 Usage on server: